rocky-linux/documentation/docs/labs/security/lab8-iptables.md

 1. Use the `iptables-save` command to save all your changes to the /etc/sysconfig/iptables file.
 Type:

-    ```
+    ```bash
     [root@serverXY root]# *iptables-save   >   /etc/sysconfig/iptables*
     ```

     !!! tip

         You are limited by the things you can with `iptables` only by your imagination.
 We have barely scratched the surface in this lab.
 Hopefully we have scratched off enough of the surface to allow you to let your imagination flourish.

-# Extra Points
+## Extra Points

+    !!! question "Questions and tasks:"

-1. What option is needed to get a more verbose version of this command *iptables -L  -t   nat* ?
+        1. What option is needed to get a more verbose version of this command *iptables -L  -t   nat*?

         2. What is the command to display the rules under the OUTPUT chain?

         3. What port does the ftp service “normally” listen on?

         4. What is the command to create a chain called “mynat-chain” under the nat table?

         5. Research online and list the names of some easier to use tools or applications that can be used to manage the firewall sub-system on Linux based systems.

-6a.
-Create an `iptables` rule to block http traffic from hq.example.org to your local machine.
+        6. Create an `iptables` rule to block http traffic from hq.example.org to your local machine.

-6b.
 What is the well known port that web servers listen on?

-6c.
 Write down the complete command to achieve this?

-6d.
-Convert or translate the command you wrote down above, into it’s plain-speak equivalent?
+Convert or translate the command you wrote down above into its plain-speak equivalent.